HitchhikerTTG/hitchhikerttg.github.io/content/_index.md

 enableToc: false
 ---

-Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
+If IT works, this could be my second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
 Quartz features

 1. Extremely fast natural-language [[notes/search]]
 2. Customizable and hackable design based on [Hugo](https://gohugo.io/)